 Conclusion

-Traveling to Dubai with an eSIM is the most convenient way to stay connected: internet from landing, no roaming or surprises, and the great advantage of being able to use WhatsApp and FaceTime for calls thanks to traffic routing outside the UAE, something a local SIM rarely offers.
-Add excellent coverage on Etisalat and du, hotspot, and everything set up in a minute with the QR.
-Choose your GB based on the number of days and enjoy.
+Traveling to Dubai with an eSIM is the most convenient way to stay connected: internet from landing, without roaming or surprises, and the great advantage of being able to use WhatsApp and FaceTime for calls thanks to traffic routing outside the UAE, something a local SIM rarely provides.
+Add excellent coverage on Etisalat and du, hotspot, and everything set up in a minute with the QR code.
+Choose your GB according to your days and enjoy.
 Choose your eSIM for Dubai and forget about roaming.
 To plan what to visit, check the official Dubai tourism website.